anishaislam8/Opening-the-Valve-on-Pure-Data/README.md

 # Opening the Valve on Pure Data: usage of the database

 In the following sections, we explain the usage of our dataset.
-Our dataset is available at https://archive.org/details/Opening_the_Valve_on_Pure_Data.
-The db file is titled **database.db**.
-We have also made the mirrored PD repositories available in the same link, the file is titled **pd_mirrored.tar.gz**.
+Our dataset is available at https://archive.org/details/Opening_the_Valve_on_Pure_Data as a file titled: **database.db**.

+We have also made the mirrored PD repositories available in the same archive.org link, the file is titled **pd_mirrored.tar.gz**.

 **Please make necessary modification to the folder structure in the scripts to save the files in your desired locations and run `pip install -r requirements.txt` to install the necessary dependencies**